semaphoreci/docs/docs/ci-cd-environment/ubuntu-18.04-image.md

 # Ubuntu 18.04 Image

+!!! warning "Due to the end of standard support for Ubuntu 18.04 on 31 May 2023, we will no longer provide updates for the `ubuntu1804` image.
+However, the image will remain available until 31 October 2023.
+We encourage you to consider migrating to either the `ubuntu2004` or `ubuntu2204` image."

 The `ubuntu1804` image is a customized image based on [Ubuntu 18.04 LTS](https://wiki.ubuntu.com/BionicBeaver/ReleaseNotes) that has been optimized for CI/CD.
 It comes with a set of preinstalled languages, databases,